Click to Skip Ahead

 Free

 Finding a purebred dog like the Belgian Malinois for free is unlikely.
-Someone looking to rehome their dog is a possibility, but most people will still charge a rehoming fee.
+If someone is looking to rehome their dog, it is possible, but most people will still charge a rehoming fee.

-The least expensive option is adopting a dog from an animal shelter or rescue organization.
+Adopting a dog from an animal shelter or rescue organization is the least expensive option.

 Adoption

-When it comes to adoption, you’ll likely bring an adult dog home.
-The advantage here is that the dog will be in good health, rehabilitated, spayed or neutered, and possibly even trained.
-The adoption fee goes toward supporting the shelter and the care for the dog.
+Regarding adoption, you’ll likely bring an adult dog home.
+The advantage is that the dog will be in good health, rehabilitated, spayed or neutered, and possibly even trained.
+The adoption fee goes toward supporting the shelter and the dog’s care.

 Bear in mind that a Mal isn’t a common purebred, so finding one at your local shelter might not be in the cards.